-The Company's partner network revenues are primarily generated using third party distribution networks to deliver the pay-for-call or pay-per-click advertisers' listings.
-The distribution network includes mobile and online search engines and applications, directories, destination sites, shopping engines, third party Internet domains or web sites, other targeted Web-based content, and offline sources.
+The Company's partner network revenues are primarily generated using third-party distribution networks to deliver the advertisers' listings.
+The distribution network includes mobile and online search engines and applications, directories, destination sites, shopping engines, third-party Internet domains or web sites, other targeted Web-based content, mobile carriers and other offline sources.
 The Company generates revenue upon delivery of qualified and reported phone calls or click-throughs to our advertisers or to advertising services providers' listings.
 The Company pays a revenue share to the distribution partners to access their mobile, online, offline and other user traffic.
 Other revenues include the Company's call provisioning and call tracking services, presence management services, campaign management services and natural search optimization services.